thelogansmith/thelogansmith/README.md

 ---

 ## 🔍 About Me
-I'm a cybersecurity student/professional actively building hands-on experience through real-world environments including the Cyber Range, NCyTE VCCC program, and my personal homelab.
-I'm passionate about network defense, security operations, and continuous learning.
+I'm a cybersecurity student/professional building hands-on experience through real-world environments including the Cyber Range, NCyTE VCCC program, and my personal homelab.
+I'm passionate about IT and securing networks.
+I transitioned from accounting, skills that I bridge from that experience are problem solving, effective communication and auditing experience.
+I love learning and cybersecurity offers the opportunity to always learn something new, especially with AI implementations accelerating the growth of offensive and defensive measures.

 - 🎓 Currently completing: **WGU - BSCIA**
 - 🛡️ Active member of: **Cyber Range**